GraphLand: Evaluating Graph Machine Learning Models on Diverse Industrial Data: Experiments

 Further, we can see that while there is no single best model among GNNs, attention-based GNNs (GAT and GT) outperform classic GNNs (GCN and GraphSAGE) on most datasets, showing the importance of being able to assign weights to messages from graph neighbors depending on their content in realistic industrial datasets.

-As for GFMs, we find that OpenGraph, AnyGraph, and GCOPE fail to achieve competitive results on any of our datasets.
-This shows that currently openly available GFMs are still far from being able to compete with classic GNNs on realistic datasets with rich node attributes.
+As for GFMs, we find that all the considered models produce very weak results on all our datasets.
+This shows that current GFMs are still far from being able to compete with classic GNNs on realistic datasets with rich node attributes.